 In a NutshellSome checking accounts that appear to be free can come with unexpected fees or conditions that are hard to live with, like maintaining a high minimum balance.
 But comparison shopping and carefully reading the fine print can help you find a checking account that’s as close to truly free as possible.

 A free checking account could save you big bucks when it comes to fees.
 But it’s important to know what rules you may need to follow to keep an account free of costs like monthly maintenance and overdraft fees.

 Let’s look at some things to keep in mind as you’re looking for a free checking account.
-And we’ll share four options that come about as close to being truly free as it’s possible to get.
+And we’ll share three options that come about as close to being truly free as it’s possible to get.

 - ‘Free checking’ vs. regular checking: What’s the difference?

 - How can I find a free checking account?